top of page

 I have requested that routine guidelines for monitoring systemic manifestations and comorbidities be developed because there is no clear standard of care.
 Educational programs must directly confront misconceptions about Sjogren’s because these are a core cause of delayed diagnosis and inadequate care.

-See Myth-busting for Rheumatologists to learn more about advocacy work and my call for medical educators and rheumatologists to provide up-to-date, accurate information about Sjogren's.
+See Myth-busting for Rheumatologists to learn to learn more about my advocacy work and my call for medical educators and rheumatologists to provide up-to-date and accurate information about Sjogren's.

 Top-down change is finally starting to happen.